YinkaMerit/GameProject/README.md

 With the sprite sheet for the dog not containing an consistent height and pixel pixel.

-Overcame the by running the aninmation with a iteration of 1.9 and while slightly cropping the image.
+Overcame by running the aninmation with a iteration of 1.9 and while slightly cropping the image.

 ```css
 #dog {